-Schedules to this exhibit have been omitted in accordance with Regulation S-K Item 601(b)(2).
-The registrant hereby agrees to furnish supplementally a copy of any omitted schedule to the SEC upon its request.
+^{} The schedules to this Exhibit have been omitted in accordance with Regulation S-K Item 601(b)(2).
+The Company agrees to furnish supplementally a copy of any omitted schedule to the Securities and Exchange Commission upon its request.

-Indicates a management contract or compensatory plan, contract or arrangement.
+† Indicates a management contract or compensatory plan, contract or arrangement.